 Cornell's International Travel Advisory and Response Team - ITART

-Cornell's International Travel Advisory and Response Team (ITART) reviews the security situation in all travel warning countries designated by the U.S. Department of State, and additional countries designated by our emergency assistance provider (UHC Global) in which there is a high risk.
+Cornell's International Travel Advisory and Response Team (ITART) reviews the security situation in all travel advisory countries designated by the U.S. Department of State, and additional countries designated by our emergency assistance provider (UHC Global) in which there is a high risk.
 ITART has two main functions:

 - to advise travelers and consider requests for exceptions to the International Travel Policy prior to international travel